-- Gains competitive advantage over competition (you don’t want to lose a market share as a result of competitors).
+- Gains competitive advantage over the competition.
+(You don’t want to lose a market share as a result of competitors.)

 A disadvantage to countertrade is that the value of a deal—the goods being exchanged—may be uncertain, causing significant price volatility.
-Other disadvantages include, but are not limited to:
+Some other disadvantages include:

-- Time-consuming.
+- The time-consuming nature.
 As in any unconventional tactic, there will be haggling over the good trades, so expect a long, drawn-out negotiation until all parties are satisfied.

-- Complexity in the nature of the negotiations.
+- Negotiation complexity.
 What should you do with the goods being offered?

 - Higher transaction costs (including brokerage, for instance).
-Costs can quickly add up, especially while looking for a buyer for the goods, commissions to middlemen and so forth.
+Costs can quickly add up, especially while looking for a buyer for the goods, commissions to middlemen, and more.